Indoor Climate Dashboard based on the ZENNER Datahub Part 1: An Implementation Example

 The IoT Sensors used

 For our example dashboard, we have equipped the meeting rooms to be monitored with the ZENNER CO2 indicator and in some cases also with the ELSYS ERS Sound.
 On the one hand, this monitors the CO2 level, i.e. the current air quality, and on the other hand the noise level.
 Both sensors are based on LoRaWAN®, although the former also works without it, provided no forwarding to a dashboard for visualization is required.
-In our case, however, the data recorded by the sensors is sent to the IoT platform B.One Middleware via LoRaWAN® gateways within range, from where it is then forwarded to the dashboard.
+In our case, however, the data collected by the sensors is sent to the ZENNER Datahub IoT platform via LoRaWAN® gateways within range, from where it is then forwarded to the dashboard.
 How exactly this works is shown in the second part of this series of articles.

 IoT-Sensoren ELSYS ERS Sound und ZENNER CO2-Indikator in Besprechungsraum